SQream/sqream_docs/reference/catalog_reference.rst

 Additional tables
 ======================

-There are additional tables in the information schema that can be used for performance monitoring and inspection.
+There are additional tables in the catalog that can be used for performance monitoring and inspection.

 The definition for these tables is provided below could change across SQream DB versions.